 Employed full time in a senior advertising and communications function at the age of 31, I was seeking for relief from anxiety, insomnia, grief and chronic physical tension.
 I trained as a shiatsu therapist at the weekends.
 The shiatsu practice highlighted to me that I wasn't aware of the power of the breath.

 I began practising different types of yoga in 2003.
-But I found yoga difficult (not being very naturally flexible !) and boring and was never able to shut down my mind in the static postures.
+But I found yoga difficult (not being very naturally flexible !) and boring and was never able to close off my busy mind's muttering in static and uncomfortable postures.
 I preferred any physical activity that had rythmic music and movement as a way to escape my mind.

 My first experience of Kundalini Yoga

 Then I attended my first Kundalini Yoga and meditation class.
 It was an experience that I couldn’t put words to at the time.
 I could only vow to myself that I would have to find a way to escape my work commitments to get to a weekly class at a nearby wellbeing centre.

 10 years later, I am teaching that very class along with several other classes and workshops that I organise independently.